spantaleev/matrix-docker-ansible-deploy/docs/configuring-dns.md

 If you are using Cloudflare DNS, make sure to disable the proxy and set all records to `DNS only`.
 Otherwise, fetching certificates will fail.

-When you're done configuring DNS, proceed to [Configuring the playbook](configuring-playbook.md).

 ## DNS settings for optional services/features

 | Used by component                                                                                                          | Type  | Host                           | Priority | Weight | Port | Target                      |